teja230/storesight/CONTRIBUTING.md

-# Contributing to StoreSight
+# Contributing to ShopGauge

-Thank you for your interest in contributing to StoreSight!
+Thank you for your interest in contributing to ShopGauge!
 We welcome contributions from the community to help improve our project.
 Please read the following guidelines to help us maintain a high standard of quality and collaboration.

 ## How to Contribute